The Generalized Matrix Separation Problem: Algorithms

-As shown in \eqref{equ:M0}, the sparse matrix component is filtered or masked by a known linear transformation $H \in \mathbb{R}^{m \times p}$, and the product $HS_0$ is not necessarily sparse.
+As shown in \eqref{equ:M0}, the sparse matrix component is filtered or masked by a known linear transformation $\mH \in \mathbb{R}^{m \times p}$, and the product $\mH S_0$ is not necessarily sparse.

-The separation problem \eqref{equ:M0} was first raised in \cite{CW25}, which also proposes the following convex optimization problem to recover $L_0$ and $S_0$, given that $M_0$ and $H$ are known:
+The separation problem \eqref{equ:M0} was first formulated in \cite{CW25}, which proposes the following convex optimization problem to recover $\mL_0$ and $\mS_0$:

-where $\lambda>0$ is a regularization parameter, $\| \cdot \|_*$ is the nuclear norm, a convex relaxation of the matrix rank on the unit spectral norm ball, and $\| \cdot \|_1$ is the vectorized $\ell_1$-norm, which is the convex envelope of sparsity on the unit $\ell_\infty$ ball.
+where $\lambda>0$ is a regularization parameter, $\| \cdot \|_*$ is the nuclear norm, which is the convex envelope of the matrix rank on the unit spectral norm ball, and $\| \cdot \|_1$ is the vectorized $\ell_1$-norm, which is the convex envelope of sparsity on the unit $\ell_\infty$ ball.

-When $H$ is the identity matrix, the problem reduces to the standard robust PCA~\cite{C11, CLMW11} formulation:
+When $\mH$ is the identity matrix, the problem reduces to the standard robust PCA~\cite{LCM10, C11, CLMW11} formulation:

 There are many algorithms for solving the robust PCA problem \eqref{eq:matrix_sep}.
-The alternating direction method of multipliers (ADMM)~\cite{BS11} algorithm is a popular choice \cite{wang2013solving, YXYJ09}.
-A nonconvex algorithm based on alternating projections is presented in \cite{netrapalli2014non}, and an accelerated version that significantly improves accuracy is proposed in \cite{CCW19}.
+The alternating direction method of multipliers (ADMM)~\cite{BS11} algorithm is a popular choice \cite{wang2013solving, YXYJ09, LCM10}.
+An alternating projection algorithm for a nonconvex formulation is presented in \cite{netrapalli2014non}, and an accelerated version that significantly improves accuracy is proposed in \cite{CCW19}.
 The work~\cite{dutta2019nonconvex} also belongs to alternating projection methods but treats the constraint $\mL+\mS=\mM_0$ as a separate projection step.
-The work in \cite{Ce20} proposes another nonconvex algorithm using CUR decomposition.
+The work in \cite{Ce20} proposes another method for a nonconvex formulation using a CUR approximation.

 While closely related to Robust PCA, the generalized matrix separation problem considered in this work is more flexible.
 Robust PCA typically assumes a decomposition of the form $\mM_0=\mL+\mS$, where $\mL$ is low-rank and $S$ is sparse.
 In contrast, the formulation studied here allows for more general linear operators acting on the sparse component through $\mH$, leading to a broader class of matrix separation problems.
 Consequently, the algorithms developed in this work are designed specifically for this generalized formulation and differ from methods developed for the classical Robust PCA setting.

-The matrix $H$ can be of any shape and may be singular.
-However, we generally require $H$ to behave well enough that it is injective on $\Omega(S_0)$, the set of all $p \times n$ matrices whose support lies within the support of $\mS_0$.
+The matrix $\mH$ can be of any shape and may be rank-deficient.
+However, we generally require $\mH$ to behave well enough that it is injective on $\Omega(\mS_0)$, the set of all $p \times n$ matrices whose support lies within the support of $\mS_0$.
 See Definition~\ref{def:rinp} for details.